-One of the more interesting shows that I had the pleasure of watching this year was one where I had only heard stories about, yet had never known why it was upheld as one of the more iconic visual novel adaptations and romance stories in anime.
+One of the more interesting shows that I had the “pleasure” (if you can call it that) of watching this year was one I had only heard stories about, yet never knew why it was one of the more iconic visual novel adaptations and romance stories in anime.
 It’s not necessarily a popular story, but it’s an interesting one for varying reasons.
 One of those reasons being how White Album 2 portrayed adolescent romance quite differently from many anime of its kind.
 This isn’t really comparable to your Toradora‘s, Sakurasou‘s, or even OreGairu‘s in terms of a typical romance story; it’s sort of a mixture of those anime, but decides to go a different direction with its story and characters.

 Haruki, our main character, through various circumstances ends up becoming friends with two of his classmates, Setsuna and Kazusa.
 Both of them end up becoming really close friends to Haruki through the school music club, whether it’s being an actual assistance to his learning of the guitar or in performing a concert for the yearly school festival, or if it’s through emotional assistance in building up his confidence and skills in order to be able to be able to perform on stage with them.